gitkraken/gitlens-docs/gitlens/GL-Agents.md

 - Resolve conflicts
 - Stage and unstage files

-## Open the Commit Graph Details Panel
+### Open the Commit Graph Details Panel

-To open the details panel:

-1. Open the Commit Graph
+1. Open the Commit Graph.
-2. Select a commit, branch, or WIP row
+2. Select a commit, branch, or WIP row.
-3. Toggle the details panel if it is hidden
+3. Toggle the details panel if it is hidden.

-The panel can be docked:

-- On the right side of the Graph
+The panel can be docked on the right side or at the bottom of the Commit Graph.
-- At the bottom of the Graph

 Hold `Alt` while toggling the panel to switch docking locations.

 ---

-# AI Code Review in the Graph
+## Run AI Code Review in the Commit Graph

 GitLens 18 adds AI-powered review workflows directly inside the Commit Graph.

-## Start an AI Review
+### Start an AI Code Review

-1. Open the Commit Graph
+1. Open the Commit Graph.
-2. Select a WIP row or commit
+2. Select a WIP row or commit.
-3. Open the details panel
+3. Open the details panel.
-4. Switch to Review mode
+4. Switch to Review mode.

 GitLens generates: